vincent-hanlon/pygenetic-utils/README.md

 ## Introduction

 This a set of miscellaneous functions I've written in python to process sequence aligned sequence reads or genomic coordinates.
-They pretty bare-bones but I hope to make them nicer to use someday.
+They are pretty bare-bones but I hope to make them nicer to use someday.

 So far there are three notebooks, corresponding to three tasks: